 The 1995 Defense Base Realignment and Closure Commission led to the inactivation of the 43rd Air Refueling Group with the 91st Air Refueling Squadron transferring to MacDill AFB, Florida, along with the remainder of the refuelers at Malmstrom.
 On Jan.
 1,1997, Malmstrom's runway was declared inactive for the first time in the base's history.
 On June 1, 1997, the 819th RED HORSE Squadron arrived, providing a rapidly deployable engineer mission to military and humanitarian operations worldwide.
 The 819th also has the distinction of being the first AF associate squadron with the 219th RED HORSE Squadron of the Montana Air National Guard.

 Malmstrom's physical appearance has undergone many changes since 1995.
 Construction of new and renovation of old family housing, dormitories, work facilities, a new commissary and Base Exchange, and general base infrastructure have transformed the base's image and upgraded utilities.
 These improvements to the mission and quality of life resulted in Malmstrom being named the best Air Force installation in the continental United States in 1999.
-The wing has won the Blanchard Trophy eleven times - the most of any ICBM wing.
+The wing has won the Blanchard Trophy twelve times - the most of any ICBM wing.

 On Aug.
 15, 2008, the 564th Missile Squadron inactivated at Malmstrom AFB, as the last ICBM squadron inactivated to that point.
 The 564th MS had been the first operational ICBM squadron in the United States when it first activated at F. E. Warren AFB, Wyoming, in 1958.
 It later again activated at Malmstrom and was the first of the wing's squadrons equipped with the Minuteman III missile.